Marrakesh: History

 The death of Yusuf II in 1224 began a period of instability.
 Marrakesh became the stronghold of the Almohad tribal sheikhs and the ahl ad-dar (descendants of Ibn Tumart), who sought to claw power back from the ruling Almohad family.
 Marrakesh was taken, lost and retaken by force multiple times by a stream of caliphs and pretenders, such as during the brutal seizure of Marrakesh by the Sevillan caliph Abd al-Wahid II al-Ma'mun in 1226, which was followed by a massacre of the Almohad tribal sheikhs and their families and a public denunciation of Ibn Tumart's doctrines by the caliph from the pulpit of the Kasbah Mosque.
 After al-Ma'mun's death in 1232, his widow attempted to forcibly install her son, acquiring the support of the Almohad army chiefs and Spanish mercenaries with the promise to hand Marrakesh over to them for the sack.
 Hearing of the terms, the people of Marrakesh sought to make an agreement with the military captains and saved the city from destruction with a sizable payoff of 500,000 dinars.
-In 1269, Marrakesh was conquered by nomadic Zenata tribes who overran the last of the Almohads.
-The city then fell into a state of decline, which soon led to the loss of its status as capital to rival city Fez.
+In 1269, Marrakesh was conquered by the Marinids, a Zenata tribe who overran the Almohads in Morocco.
+While Marrakesh remained a major city, it lost its capital status to Fez and underwent a period of relative decline.

-In the early 16th century, Marrakesh again became the capital of Morocco, after a period when it was the seat of the Hintata emirs.
-It quickly reestablished its status, especially during the reigns of the Saadian sultans Abdallah al-Ghalib and Ahmad al-Mansur.
-Thanks to the wealth amassed by the Sultans, Marrakesh was embellished with sumptuous palaces while its ruined monuments were restored.
+In the early 16th century, Marrakesh again became the capital of Morocco.
+After a period when it was the seat of the Hintata emirs, it reestablished its status during the reigns of the Saadian sultans Abdallah al-Ghalib and Ahmad al-Mansur.
+Under the Saadian dynasty, Marrakesh experienced a new golden age.
+Thanks to the wealth amassed by the sultans, it was embellished with sumptuous palaces while its ruined monuments were restored.
 El Badi Palace, begun by Ahmad al-Mansur in 1578, was made with costly materials including marble from Italy.
 The palace was intended primarily for hosting lavish receptions for ambassadors from Spain, England, and the Ottoman Empire, showcasing Saadian Morocco as a nation whose power and influence reached as far as the borders of Niger and Mali.
-Under the Saadian dynasty, Marrakesh regained its former position as a point of contact for caravan routes from the Maghreb, the Mediterranean and sub-Saharan Africa.